Mongolian People's Party: 1990 Democratic Revolution

+Post-communism

-In the 1990 elections, parties contended for 430 seats in the Great Khural, but opposition parties were unable to nominate enough candidates.
-The Mongolian People's Revolutionary Party won 357 seats in the Great Khural and 31 of 53 seats in the Small Khural (which was later abolished).
+In the 1990 elections, parties contended for 430 seats in the People's Great Khural, but opposition parties were unable to nominate enough candidates.
+The Mongolian People's Revolutionary Party won 343 seats in the People's Great Khural and 31 of 53 seats in the Small Khural (which was later abolished).
 The new MPRP government under Dashiin Byambasüren shared power with the democrats, implementing constitutional and economic reforms and adopting a new constitution in 1992.
 With the collapse of the Soviet Union (which had provided significant economic aid to Mongolia until 1990), the country experienced severe economic problems.
 In the 1993 Mongolian presidential elections, the MPRP was defeated for the first time in its history—Punsalmaagiin Ochirbat, the candidate backed by the democratic parties, received two-thirds of the vote.

 The Democratic Union Coalition, co-led by Tsakhiagiin Elbegdorj as chairman of the Democratic Party, won the 1996 parliamentary elections for the first time.
 In 2000, 2004 and 2008, the MPRP won the legislative elections and was the ruling party.
 It formed two coalition governments with the Democratic Party, from 2004 to 2008 and 2008 to 2012.
 In 2003, the MPRP joined the Socialist International.

 The 2008 parliamentary elections were especially controversial, with the MPRP accused of vote-rigging.
 Protests against the results turned violent on 1 July and a riot broke out at MPRP headquarters which was half-heartedly addressed by authorities—the party headquarters was destroyed by fire.
 After the riots, a five-day state of emergency was declared by President Nambaryn Enkhbayar for the first time in Mongolia's history.
 Five civilians died during the emergency: four were shot and the fifth allegedly died from carbon-monoxide poisoning.
 The Mongolian Minister of Justice estimated that 220 civilians and 108 service members were injured.
 With the situation tense, the MPRP decided to admit the Democratic Party into the government and formed a coalition.
 The party demolished its headquarters and built its Independence Palace (Тусгаар тогтнолын ордон) with government subsidies and donations from party members; the building became fully operational on 26 November 2011.